 - Mail official transcript(s) to the UNLV Graduate College (or upload using AY)

-UNLV Department of Chemistry Application Requirements
+UNLV Department of Chemistry and Biochemistry Application Requirements

 - Copy of transcript(s) (upload these into AY if you have not already done so to meet the UNLV Graduate College requirements)